rackerlabs/rackspace-how-to/content/cloud-servers/cloud-to-cloud-migration.md

 When you create the destination server, consider your storage requirements as well as the memory, CPU, and network requirements.

-If you have more data than fits on the destination server’s system disk,decide whether you want to use one or more data disks (I/O flavor only),or attach Cloud Block Storage volumes to the server.
+If you have more data than fits on the destination server’s system disk, decide whether you want to use one or more data disks (I/O flavor only), or attach Cloud Block Storage volumes to the server.

 When choosing the size of your destination server, consider your current needs and any scaling you might need to do in the future.